foxhuston/foxtalk/doc/notes.typ

   << #T(1), 1 >>
 ). $

-Note that `t1` shows up in the input set, because we union the initial output set into $cal(O)$ on @ins-world-o, and $q$ will match `t1` on @ins-world-i.
+Note that `t1` shows up in the input set, because we union the initial output set into $cal(O)$ on #fox[ins-world-o], and $q$ will match `t1` on #fox[ins-world-i].
 Next, calling tick will yield $ dbcc' &= dbstate(
     <<q, a, {}, {#T(1)}, {New(#T(2))} ;
     << #T(1), 1 >>, New(<< #T(2), 1 >>)
   )
-$ after @tick-swap, and $
+$ after #fox[tick-swap], and $
   dbc &= dbstate(
     <<q, a, {}, {Removed, New(#T(2))}, {#T(2)} ;
     Removed, << #T(2), 1 >>
   )
-$ after @tick-return.
+$ after #fox[tick-return].
 Each tick, the cycle will repeat, with $a$ always deriving the next `t`.
 With this handler in place, any number of other handlers can depend on the output---that is, have their queries match objects like `t(n)`, and they will be updated every tick with the new time value.
 In this way, a single handler can drive any number of other handlers that need to run every tick.

 == Example: Non-Aggregating Handlers
 #db_counter.update(0)